Our bottom line

 Halifax has also recently launched ‘Investor Meet Company’, a free and independent third-party service that allows you to interact with the management teams of the businesses you invest in.

-Help and guidance is available via a live web chat function, from 8am to 9pm Mondays to Fridays, while if you’re more comfortable hearing someone’s voice guide you through any support you need then you can call their helpdesk between 8am and 7pm Mon-Fri.
+Help and guidance are available via a live webchat function, from 8am to 9pm Mondays to Fridays, while if you’re more comfortable hearing someone’s voice guide you through any support you need then you can call their helpdesk between 8am and 7pm Mon-Fri.

 In my experience, Halifax’s customer service team has made my investments feel very secure: having moved home several times in my time with Halifax as a broker, if a letter they posted me was redirected back to HQ as I no longer lived at that address, they’d immediately restrict my account in case anyone had incorrectly received information relating to my account.
 A quick phone call to their support team later, and my access has been reinstated instantaneously!
 This swift action helps make me feel secure that my investments aren’t likely to be syphoned away by any unscrupulous person…